 After you grill:

 - Ensure hot food remains above 140 degrees until consumed.

 - Turn the burner on “high” for 5 minutes when finished to burn off any excess grease and drippings.

 - Turn off gas on the knob on the front of your grill as well as the source of the gas supply.

-- Don’t leave a piping hot grill unattended and don’t move it until it’s fully cooled down.
+- Don’t leave a piping hot grill unattended and don’t move a grill until has fully cooled down.